Mohsem35/DevOps/Networking/README.md

 ### Other Network Devices
-- Access points
+- Access Points
 - Firewalls
 - Load Balancers
-- Layer 3 switches
+- Layer 3 Switches
 - IDS/IPS
+- Proxies
--
+- Virtial Routers

+All of them perform Routing And/Or Switching